2025 Show sponsors thanked

 with the aim of encouraging profitable cultivation techniques and livestock production suited to the local environmental and climatic conditions.
 A key activity of the new Society was the organisation of an annual competitive display of animals and produce, thus providing agricultural education to the public and enabling its members to meet and conduct business.
 The first show was held at Parramatta in 1823 and included prizes for high performing servants as well as the ‘best’ rams, cheeses, and beer.

-The original Camden Show in 1886 followed these traditions.
-The first show was organised by a committee formed in 1885 with the grand title of the Camden Agricultural, Horticultural and Industrial Society.
-The AH&I Society was a ‘gentlemen’s club’ made up of the local landed gentry headed by president JK Chisholm of Gledswood and a committee of other ‘local notables’.
+The original Camden Show, held in 1886, followed these traditions.
+The first show was organised by a committee formed in 1885 with the grand title of the Camden Agricultural, Horticultural, and Industrial Society.
+The AH&I Society was a ‘gentlemen’s club’ made up of the local landed gentry, headed by president JK Chisholm of Gledswood and a committee of other ‘local notables’.

-The 1886 show held competitive farming displays for stock and produce with the best exhibits awarded prizes.
-The show had a section for the ‘colonial’ red and white wines reflecting the importance of the area to the foundation of the Australian wine industry.
-Camden women were encouraged to supervise their children’s efforts and entries in the domestic arts of sewing, cooking and artwork.
+The 1886 show held competitive farming displays for stock and produce, with the best exhibits awarded prizes.
+The show had a section for the ‘colonial’ red and white wines, reflecting the area’s importance to the foundation of the Australian wine industry.
+Camden women were encouraged to supervise their children’s efforts and entries in the domestic arts of sewing, cooking, and artwork.

 Comments are closed.